rugene76/esphome-whereis/README.md

 # esphome-whereis
-Presence detection using esphome for Home assistant ibeacon
+Presence detection implemented using esphome and leveraging the Home assistant ibeacon feature in the Android app

 I'll get around to documenting this project.